 Newsflash: Recorders Roll!

 If you put a recorder down on your desk, it WILL roll.
-Before your students ever get the instrument in their hand, teach them to make a “nest” for it.
+Before your students ever get the instrument in their hand, teach them to make a “nest” for it (especially if your school does not have cases).
 Their nest can take many forms – the center of an open book, the top of a soft pencil case, etc.

 Assessment